ucf-cs/Tervel/contributing.md

 # Contributing to Tervel

 If you wish to contribute please send an email to tervel@cse.eecs.ucf.edu.
-If we don't respond, hunt us down on linkedin and send us a PM.
+If we don't respond, hunt us down on  github or linkedin.

 ## How can I contribute to Tervel?